matthew-brett/pydagogue/curious_git.rst

 functions <http://en.wikipedia.org/wiki/Cryptographic_hash_function>`__.

 A *hash* is the result of running a *hash function* over a block of data.
-The hash is a fixed length string that is the *signature* of that exact block of data.
+The hash is a fixed length string that is the characteristic *fingerprint* of that exact block of data.
 One common hash function is called SHA1.
 Let's run this via the command line:

 .. desktoprun::